ddella/FakeAPI/README.md

 ## Docs URLs
 You can check the swagger documentation made available at `http://localhost:8000/docs`.
 This will list all the methods with it's associated endpoints.

->**Notes:** Use either `HTTP` or `HTTPS` depending if you supply a certificate and private key.
+>**Notes:** Use either `HTTP` or `HTTPS` depending if you supply a certificate and private key when starting the FakeAPI container.

 ![Documentation](images/docs.jpg)

 # let's get our hands dirty
-The best way to test the APIs is with [cURL](https://curl.se/).
-Look at the documentation from swagger.
-A cURL example is included with every function.
+The best way to test the FakeAPI is with [cURL](https://curl.se/).
+Look at the swagger documentation at `http://localhost:8000/docs`.
+A cURL example is included, in the source code, with every function.

 ## Example with GET method
 Use this command to query all the objects in the database: